i-like-robots/magnolia-mock-server/README.md

 ### Options

 When using this tool via the CLI or in your Node.js modules it can be configured with a number of options.
-Most of the avilable options are analogous to Magnolia's [delivery API configuration](https://docs.magnolia-cms.com/product-docs/6.2/Developing/API/Delivery-API.html#_properties).
+Most of the available options are analogous to Magnolia's [delivery API configuration](https://docs.magnolia-cms.com/product-docs/6.2/Developing/API/Delivery-API.html#_properties).

 | Option         | Type     | Description                                                      |
 |----------------|----------|------------------------------------------------------------------|